 5. Admire old wooden houses

-Take a slow walk around in Kalamaja and admire the beautiful old wooden houses painted in different colours.
+Take an easy walk around in Kalamaja and admire the beautiful old wooden houses painted in different colours.
 These simple wooden houses were originally built to accommodate working class but over time they have become Kalamaja’s architectural legacy and give the neighbourhood its unforgettable charm.
 The most architecturally unique of these houses are called ‘Tallinn Houses’.
 Built in the 1920s and 1930s, these two to three-story residential houses are made of two symmetrical wooden wings separated by a central stone staircase.
 I absolutely loved the beautiful and colourful houses along the street of Salme.

 6. Sense the Soviet era at Patarei Prison